awni/awni.github.io/ctc-draft.md

 problems of interest.
 Incorporating the blank as a hidden state in the HMM allows us to use the alphabet of $$Y$$ as the other hidden states.
 This model also gives a set of allowed alignments which may be a good prior for some problems.
-Perhaps most importantly, CTC casts the problem discriminatively in terms of $$p(Y \mid X)$$.
+Perhaps most importantly, CTC is discriminative as it models $$p(Y
+\mid X)$$ directly.
 This allows us to train the model "end-to-end" and unleashes the capacity of powerful models like the RNN.

 ### Encoder-Decoder Models